An Introduction to Performance Monitoring – Why Is It Important?

-As far as virtualization is concerned, a wide range of third-party monitoring tools is available to evaluate the performance of VMware ESX on a regular basis.
+As far as Virtualization is concerned, a wide range of third-party monitoring tools is available to evaluate the performance of VMware ESX on a regular basis.
 Each tool comes with a varying degree of functionality and choosing the one that will best suit your system can be a daunting task.
-VMware is no doubt a comprehensive virtualization framework with several in-built tools.
+VMware is no doubt a comprehensive Virtualization framework with several inbuilt tools.
 Many may even doubt the need of third-party monitoring tools for VMware.
 However, it is essential and useful to make use of these tools.
 They help to (i) answer various questions, (ii) offer extra functionality, which VI suite and VMware ESX servers cannot provide, and (iii) present the available information in varying formats.
-Besides, using them for OS or any virtualization platforms require the system administrators to have a lot of prior experience.
+Besides, using them for an OS or any Virtualization platforms require the system administrators to have a lot of prior experience.

 Third-Party tools are necessary and beneficial when used with VI/VMware ESX-Servers in following cases –

 - Extra historical information of over 1 year back is required

 - What-If performance scenarios and modeling information is needed.

 - A holistic performance overview of the ESX hosts, network, applications, and storage required.